Summer & Cinnamon

 • Pin to Pinterest

-The industry-standard rule is called the ⅜ rule — plan for 3 slices per adult and divide your total by 8 (the number of slices in a large pizza).
+For most parties, plan on 3 slices per adult and divide by 8 (the average slices in a large pizza).
+Here's what that looks like for common party sizes:

-The simple rule: 3 slices per adult × number of guests ÷ 8 slices per pizza = pizzas to order.
-Always round up.
+The formula: 3 slices × adult guests ÷ 8 = pizzas (always round up).

 How Much Pizza Per Person?
 (Use This Easy Party Calculator)